 Before the harvest during each Rabi / Kharif Crop season, the Government of India announces the minimum support prices (MSP) for procurement on the basis of the recommendation of the Commission of Agricultural Costs and Prices (CACP) which along with other factors, takes into consideration the cost of various agricultural inputs and the reasonable margin for the farmers for their produce.

-To facilitate procurement of food grains, FCI and various State Agencies in consultation with the State Government establish a large number of purchase centres at various mandis and key points.
-The number of centres and their locations are decided by the State Governments, based on various parameters, so as to maximize the MSP operations.
-For instance for Wheat procurement more than 18,000 procurement centers are operating in RMS 2018-19 & for Rice procurement more than 35,000 procurement centres are operating in KMS 2017-18.
+To facilitate procurement of food grains, FCI and various State Agencies in consultation with the State Government establish a large number of purchase centers at various mandis and key points.
+The number of centers and their locations are decided by the State Governments, based on various parameters, so as to maximize the MSP operations.
+For instance for Wheat procurement 15,193 procurement centers were operated during RMS 2019-20 & for Paddy procurement 56,870 procurement centers are operating in the ensuing KMS 2019-20.
 Such extensive & effective price support operations have resulted in sustaining the income of farmers over a period and in providing the required impetus for higher investment in agriculture sector for improved productivity.

 Whatever stocks which are brought to the Purchase centers falling within the Government of India’s specifications are purchased at the fixed support price.
 If the farmers get prices better than the support price from other buyers such as traders / millers etc., the farmers are free to sell their produce to them.
 FCI and the State Government/its agencies ensure that the farmers are not compelled to sell their produce below support price.